paulchernoch/HilbertTransformation/README.md

       HilbertSort.Sort(points, bitsPerDimension);

-  The UnsignedPoint class is little more than a vector of unsigned coordinates with some extra space to hold pre-computated values that will speed up Euclidean distance calculations.
+  The UnsignedPoint class is little more than a vector of unsigned coordinates with some extra space to hold pre-computed values that will speed up Euclidean distance calculations.
   The PointBalancer shifts coordinates such that their median value falls in the middle of the range, which aids in reducing memory usage and speeds up the sort by reducing the number of bits necessary to represent the Hilbert index.

-  The sort algorithm starts by sorting every point using a Hilbert transform of one bit per dimension to form large buckets of points sharing the same low-precision Hilbert index.
+  The SmallBalancedSort algorithm starts by sorting every point using a Hilbert transform of one bit per dimension to form large buckets of points sharing the same low-precision Hilbert index.
   Then it sorts each bucket with progressively more bits of precision until every bucket has a single element, or we reach the maximum precision and are faced with true duplicates.